b-tang/cs-4075-concurrent-and-distributed-prog/README.md

 - **Programming Languages**: Primarily C and C++ for low-level concurrency management.
 - **Libraries and Tools**: Pthreads, MPI (Message Passing Interface), and OpenMP.

+## License
+This repository is for educational purposes as part of the CS 4075 course at Cal State LA.